CognitiveModeling/InteractiveClimateMuseum/readme.md

 ## Available Versions and Demo Videos

-There are two desktop versions available:
+There are two desktop versions available for Windows (unfortunately not for MacOS, but it should be possible to run both versions under Windows simulations like *Wine*):

 - the large *Climate Museum* with a whole museum to learn about the En-ROADS Simulator sliders, the Simulator itself and a virtual environment which adapts to your changes in the Simulator.